yy2792/project2/README.md

 #### Setup

 We have [provided a starter script for you to edit](./graph.py).
 To use this script, you will need to setup your local development environment.
-Follow the instructions provided in the [Local Setup Instructions PDF](https://cloud.google.com/python/setup).
+Follow the instructions provided in the [Setup Instructions PDF](https://github.com/w4111/project2/blob/master/Project%20Setup%20Instructions.pdf).

 Once you successfully setup your local development environment, then you can edit [graph.py](./graph.py) to update the `PATHTOCRED` variable to where you stored the credentials file and then run the script.